Skip to main content

 UFV’s Early Childhood Education (ECE) Certificate program is an excellent foundation to pursue a career working with young children.

-If you are ready to apply, please complete the documents (leave the payment section blank) below and email them to: soeinfo@ufv.ca
+If you are a School District Representative, please have your interested students complete the documents (leave the payment section blank) below and email* them to: soeinfo@ufv.ca

 Abbotsford/Langley Chilliwack/Agassiz SCSBC